xtuml/bridgepoint/doc-bridgepoint/notes/10221_range2/10221_range2_ant.md

 a means for the target value to be read exactly once.
 Reading a value more than once may affect the behavior of the application when side effects from reading are present (as with some invocation values).

+Different signature `range_check` functions may be required for asymmetric ranges checking only Minimum or Maximum.
+Different `range_check` functions may be needed for differently sized numeric types.
+Casting may be required for the return value from the `range_check` function.
+Consider generating a `range_check` function for each instance of Range in the application model.

 5.2.5 Exception Handling (User Callout)
 When a range error is detected, control needs to be passed to the user.